openhab/openhab-docs/configuration/items.md

 Some Bindings support automatic discovery of Things, in which case discovered Things will appear in the Inbox in the Paper UI.
 Once accepted, the new Thing will appear under Configuration > Things.

-Other Bindings support defining Things in a `.things` file located in the `OPENHAB_CFG/things/` folder.
+Other Bindings support defining Things in a `.things` file located in the `$OPENHAB_CONFIG/things/` folder.

 See the [Bindings](/addons/#binding) configuration section for more information on how to discover or manually define Things for a given Binding.

-##### Paper UI Linking
+#### UI Linking

-As described above, you can link an Item with a Channel using the Paper UI.
+As described above, you can link an Item with a Channel using the UI.

-1. First create the Item in Paper UI under Configuration Items.
-2. Next navigate to the Thing that has the Channel to link to the Item.
+The easiest way to do so, is navigating to the thing and the wanted channel of it.
-3. Click on the expand icon to the right of the Channel to link to the Item and press the `+` next to "Linked Items."
+Expand the view of the needed channel and press `Add Link to item...`.
-4. Select the Item from the list and press "Link".
+The then opened view will ask you for an existing item or give you the offer to add a new one.

-##### Text File Linking
+#### Text File Linking

-You may also link an Item with a Channel using the `.items` file located in the `OPENHAB_CFBG/items/` folder.
+You may also link an Item with a Channel using the `.items` file located in the `$OPENHAB_CONFIG/items/` folder.
 Information about available Channels and options can be found in the Binding readme or discovered via Paper UI.

-In Paper UI select a Thing to learn about Channels it supports.
+In UI select a Thing to learn about Channels it supports.

 Linking an Item to a Channel is of the form `{channel="channel id"}`.